JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Bottom and Mid Laners have a clear advantage in this regard, with support and jungle having a clear disadvantage.
 At first glance it seems as though bottom and mid laners are more influential in this regard.

-I then decided to do another analysis on earned gold per minute, as it seems there is a disparity between the damage certain roles have inflict.
+I then decided to do another analysis on earned gold per minute, as it seems there is a disparity between the damage certain roles can inflict.
 <iframe
   src="assets/bivariate3.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 As this graph shows, there is a similar trend in the earned gold per minute as there was in the damage per minute.
 This implies that there is a connection between a role's ability to earn gold and inflict damage, which makes sense as gold is commonly earned by killing champions and minions.
 Finally, I decided to look at the number of kills + assists per role to see if this trend continues.
 <iframe
   src="assets/bivariate1.html"
   width="800"